LeviKuhaulua/fhsacademics/README.md

 2. Do whatchu need to do
 3. (**If you want**) Exit your virtual environment by typing in *exit* into the terminal.

+# Folder Structure

+- **fhsacademics/**: Hosts the whole project.
+    - **server/**: Contains the logic / handling for the backend of the website.
+        - **core/**: Main app settings for configuring things like the database and media files.
+        - **announcements/**: App feature for allowing admins to post announcements about AP Program.